ifsnop/mysqldump-php/README.md

 ## Todo

 - Write unit tests.
-- Refactor to the singleton pattern.
+- Refactor into one class.

 ## Contributing